oulahoop/Automate/README.md

 Project for a class courses who recognize if a sentence respect the Automata.

 # Installation
-To install you need to i don't know
+To install you need to have Java

+# Example of automata

+# How to write his own Automata with file format
+You can read the "automataFileFormat.txt"